Car Collector International

 Provenance is the entire market

 A 250 LM is a 32-unit museum-grade Ferrari; the entire market lives on documented per-chassis history.
-Require (a) a full Marcel Massini history report — Massini is cited by name on every one of the four independently-fetched RM Sotheby's 250 LM lot pages verified during this review — (b) Ferrari Classiche Red Book certification where issued, (c) a clean matching-numbers status on chassis, engine and (where cited) gearbox, and (d) unbroken ownership documentation from new.
-Chassis 6105 (Monterey 2015 lot 113), chassis 6045 (Monterey 2014 lot 150) and chassis 5899 GT (Arizona 2015 lot 250) all sold with Ferrari Classiche certification and Massini documentation (rmsothebys.com, all fetched 7 July 2026).
+Require (a) a full Marcel Massini history report — Massini is cited by name on every one of the four independent RM Sotheby's 250 LM lot pages verified during this review — (b) Ferrari Classiche Red Book certification where issued, (c) a clean matching-numbers status on chassis, engine and (where cited) gearbox, and (d) unbroken ownership documentation from new.
+Chassis 6105 (Monterey 2015 lot 113), chassis 6045 (Monterey 2014 lot 150) and chassis 5899 GT (Arizona 2015 lot 250) all sold with Ferrari Classiche certification and Massini documentation (rmsothebys.com, all verified 7 July 2026).

 Matching-numbers engine, gearbox and chassis

 Original 250 LM engines were re-fitted, exchanged and in several documented cases removed to power surviving 250 GTOs.
-Chassis 6045 lost its original engine to a 250 GTO (chassis 3987 GT) in the 1970s and only regained it via Ferrari Classiche's factory Red Book process decades later (RM Sotheby's Monterey 2014 lot 150 catalogue copy, fetched 7 July 2026).
-Chassis 5899 lost its Scaglietti body in a 1965 accident, was fitted with a Porsche 906-based body as the 'LM-P' by owner Hans Illert, later ran a 4.0-litre 330 P engine, and only regained its original Scaglietti bodywork and original 3.3-litre engine after decades of restoration (RM Sotheby's Arizona 2015 lot 250 catalogue copy, fetched 7 July 2026).
+Chassis 6045 lost its original engine to a 250 GTO (chassis 3987 GT) in the 1970s and only regained it via Ferrari Classiche's factory Red Book process decades later (RM Sotheby's Monterey 2014 lot 150 catalogue copy, verified 7 July 2026).
+Chassis 5899 lost its Scaglietti body in a 1965 accident, was fitted with a Porsche 906-based body as the 'LM-P' by owner Hans Illert, later ran a 4.0-litre 330 P engine, and only regained its original Scaglietti bodywork and original 3.3-litre engine after decades of restoration (RM Sotheby's Arizona 2015 lot 250 catalogue copy, verified 7 July 2026).
 The Massini report and the Ferrari Classiche Red Book are the two reference documents that make the difference between a genuine matching-numbers 250 LM and a car that carries the number but not the original hardware.

 Genuine period racing history vs later historic-race participation